 Plumbing

 University residence hall rooms and apartments use low-flow toilets to conserve water.
 Toilet paper and bodily waste are the only flushable items.
-Students may not dispose of feminine products, paper towels, baby wipes, personal cleaning wipes, or any other items in the toilet.
+Students may not dispose of period products, paper towels, baby wipes, personal cleaning wipes, or any other items in the toilet.
 These items should be disposed of properly in the trash.
 Residents are encouraged to purchase their own plunger for use as needed.
-Residents are expected to learn how to shut off the water to their toilet in the event of an overflow, and they are expected to shut off the water at the first sign of a malfunctioning toilet.
-Residents should also contact Public Safety immediately if they suspect any plumbing in their room or apartment is malfunctioning.
+Residents are expected to learn how to shut off the water in the event of an overflow or first sign of a malfunctioning toilet.
+Signage and instructions will be placed in every room and training will be provided by residential life staff.
+Residents should also contact Residential Life Staff immediately if they suspect any plumbing in their room or apartment is malfunctioning.
 Residents will be held financially accountable for any damage to their room or the building if they misuse a toilet or other plumbing, either negligently or maliciously.

 Quiet/Courtesy Hours

-Residents are expected to be considerate and courteous to others at all times.
+Residents are expected to always be considerate and courteous to others.
 Sound levels need to be such that noise is confined to the individual’s residence.
 Courtesy hours are in effect 24 hours a day, seven days a week.
-This includes holidays, summer session, Interterm, weekends and any period when classes are not in session.
+This includes holidays, summer sessions, Interterm, weekends, and any period when classes are not in session.
 The right to study and sleep always supersedes the privilege to entertain oneself or others.

-Quiet hours are: Sunday through Thursday from 10 p.m. to 10 a.m. and Friday through Saturday from midnight to 10 a.m.
 Starting Friday at 8:00 p.m. before finals week of each semester, including Interterm, there are 24-hour quiet hours in the residence areas.
-Quiet hours may be extended if necessary for University-sponsored events.
+Quiet hours may be extended if necessary for university-sponsored events.

 Use of musical instruments may be restricted if it violates quiet or courtesy hours.
 Any musical practices may be restricted if they become disruptive to other residents or staff.
 There are designated practice rooms that can be accessed by going to the Residential Support Desk in the Henley basement.